NVIDIA/NeMo-Aligner/docs/user-guide/index.rst

 :ref:`Fine-tuning Stable Diffusion with DRaFT+ <model-aligner-draftp>` DRaFT+ is an algorithm for fine-tuning text-to-image generative diffusion models by directly backpropagating through a reward model which alleviates the mode collapse issues from DRaFT algorithm and improves diversity through regularization.

+:ref:`Constitutional AI: Harmlessness from AI Feedback <model-aligner-cai>` CAI, an alignment method developed by Anthropic, enables the incorporation of AI feedback for aligning LLMs.
+This feedback is grounded in a small set of principles (referred to as the ‘Constitution’) that guide the model toward desired behaviors, emphasizing helpfulness, honesty, and harmlessness.